-Federal financial aid regulations require that all institutions participating in financial aid programs set a maximum time frame, or number of units, in which a student is expected to complete the requirements for his/her degree/major.
-Humphreys University has chosen to define this time frame in terms of the number of units required for completion of the degree or major.
+Federal financial aid regulations require that all institutions participating in financial aid programs set a maximum time frame, or number of credits, in which a student is expected to complete the requirements for his/her degree/major.

+Humphreys University has chosen to define this time frame in terms of the number of credits required for completion of the degree or major.

-Students will be eligible for financial aid benefits for a maximum of 150% of the units required to complete their declared program.
-Maximum time frame is measured on a quarterly basis.
+Students will be eligible for financial aid benefits for a maximum of 150% of the credits required to complete their declared program.
+The maximum time frame is measured quarterly.

-Units transferred from another institution will be counted as units attempted and will be included in the unit count.
+Credits transferred from another institution will be counted as credits attempted and will be included in the credit count.